 “Mucus is thick, sticky, and rich.” notes Immel.
 “Foods that fall into this category are dairy products (especially cheese), wheat and other heavy grains, and meat.”
 Immel said that foods to favor are ones with light, clear, dry, and hot qualities, including spices such as ginger, turmeric, black pepper, and cumin.
 Ideal light foods for spring include beans, bitter green leafy vegetables, sprouts, radishes, parsley.

 One of the Ayurvedic herbs with the most ubiquitous health benefits is Tulsi, also known as Holy Basil.
-A springtime tea of Tulsi, combined with other herbs, is ideal for allergies.
+A springtime tea of Tulsi, combined with other herbs, is ideal for seasonal sensitivities.
 In the Herbal Collective, Marilyn Zink reported that Tusli is of great benefit to the respiratory system with the potential to liquefy phlegm due to its hot and sharp attributes.
-Holy Basil, she wrote, “is an effective panacea for cough due to allergic bronchitis asthma and eosinophilia.”
-Looking back into ancient history, Holy Basil has long been used to treat nasal inflammation and bronchitis.
+Looking back into ancient history, Holy Basil has long been used to treat healthy inflammatory response and lung function.